Foster & kinship carers and licensed care service providers

 Under the Child Protection Act 1999 an ‘adult member’ is defined as:

 - an adult who lives in the carer's or applicant's home; and

 - an adult who, because of the nature of their contact with the child in need of protection and the context in which that contact happens, may create an unacceptable level of risk to the child; but

 - does not include a parent of the child living in the carer’s home if the child was placed in the care of the carer under the Child Protection Act 1999 section 82(1).

-For more information about adult members of a house in which foster or kinship care is being provided, please contact the Department of Communities, Child Safety and Disability Services - Child Safety Services, Central Screening Unit on 3239 3521.
+For more information about adult members of a house in which foster or kinship care is being provided, please contact the Department of Child Safety, Youth and Women, Central Screening Unit on 3239 3521.

 Volunteers and trainee students also need a blue card if their work:

 - is carried out, or is likely to be carried out, inside a licensed residential facility, or